samfeldstein/cookbook/src/pages/index.md

 key: Home
 ---

 Hi.
-I (Sam Feldstein) thought it'd be nice to have a website where we collect family updates, history, and recipes.
+I thought it'd be nice to have a website where we collect family updates, history, and recipes.
 As you can see, this is a very barebones operation at the moment, but I figured it was best to just get it up and running.
 Everything else in time.

 ## Ideas for the site